chrisguitarguy/simple-login-lockdown/readme.txt

 `simple_login_lockdown_attempt` -- Fires when a login attempt is made but the requestin IP is blocked to to excessive requests.

+`simple_login_lockdown_response` -- Change the HTTP response code of that gets sent when a blacklisted IP attempts to login.

 `simple_login_lockdown_time_values` -- Allows you to alter values in the login lockdown time dropdown in the admin area.

 == Screenshots ==